 EXISTING PROPOSED

 Zone R-18 Unchanged

-Acreage 0.25 Unchanged
+Acreage 0.257 Unchanged

 Use(s) Multifamily dwellings Unchanged

 Total Units 6 Unchanged

 Site Density 24 units/acre Unchanged

 Lot Coverage 11.8% Unchanged

-- C. History: The subject property was placed in the "A" Residential Zone when it was first included in the Regional District in 1928.
-The site was recorded as Lot 12, Block 2, of Hampshire View in November 1947.
-The Zoning Ordinance was amended in 1947, at which time the subject property was placed in the "C" Residential Zone.
-In November 1949, when the comprehensive zoning of the county took place, the property was placed in the new Multifamily Medium Density Residential (R-18) Zone.
-The subject apartments were constructed in 1950 in accordance with the 1949 requirements still in place.
+- C. History: In November 1949 when the comprehensive zoning of the county took place, the property was placed in the new Multifamily Medium Density Residential (R-18) Zone.
+The subject apartments were constructed in 1949 in accordance with the requirements in place.
 The development standards at that time permitted the allowable density based on 1,800 square feet of gross lot area per dwelling unit, which would permit six units.
 The complex became nonconforming on January 1, 1964 when the Zoning Ordinance was amended to require a minimum of 2,000 square feet net lot area per dwelling unit in the R-18 Zone, which would only permit five units.
-The applicant applied for a Use and Occupancy Permit (30022-2013-01) because no prior use and occupancy (U&O) permits for the property could be located. - D. Master Plan Recommendation: The 1989 Approved Master Plan for Langley Park-College Park-Greenbelt and Vicinity and 1990 Adopted Sectional Map Amendment for Planning Areas 65, 66, and 67 recommends multifamily development at an urban density.
+Current standards only permit three units.
+The applicant applied for a Use and Occupancy Permit (30449-2013) because no prior use and occupancy (U&O) permits for the property could be located. - D. Master Plan Recommendation: The 1989 Approved Master Plan for Langley Park-College Park-Greenbelt and Vicinity and 1990 Adopted Sectional Map Amendment for Planning Areas 65, 66, and 67 recommends multifamily development at an urban density.
 The SMA retained the property in the R-18 Zone.
 The vision for this area in the Plan Prince George's 2035 Approved General Plan is for a network of sustainable, transit-supporting, mixed-use, pedestrian-oriented, medium- to high-density neighborhoods. - E. Surrounding Uses: The site is surrounded by similar garden-style apartment buildings in the R-18 Zone.
-The site is surrounded by the following uses:

-North and East- Developed property with single-family dwellings zoned One-Family
+Many of these surrounding apartments were also certified as nonconforming uses.
+The site is surrounded by the following uses: - North and East- Developed property with single-family residences zoned One-Family zoned Multifamily Medium Density Residential (R-18).